e-nig-ma/e-nig-ma/_pages/about.md

 Literary fluency in Italian, Spanish, English, and Catalan; reading and speaking fluency also in Portuguese and French.

+Drop out --which is most likely temporary-- of BSc in Computer Science and BSc in Economics.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.